Talcott Mountain: Geography

 Talcott Mountain is an important aquifer serving metropolitan Hartford and several other communities.
 Notable reservoirs and other bodies of water on the mountain include: Wash Brook Pond; Lake Louise, a glacial kettle pond with a swamp boardwalk, observation platform, and waterfall; Hartford Reservoirs #'s 1, 2, 3, 5, and 6; Hoe Pond; Ely Pond; Dyke Pond; and Woodridge Lake.

-Talcott Mountain is traversed by the following roads (from south to north), Connecticut Route 4, U.S. Route 44, and Connecticut Route 185.
+Talcott Mountain is traversed by the following roads (from east to west): Connecticut Route 4, U.S. Route 44, and Connecticut Route 185; and from north to south by: Connecticut Route 10 and U.S. Route 202.
 A network of suburban streets climb the southern slopes of the mountain, and a number of communications towers sprout from the summit peaks.

 The Metacomet Ridge extends north from Talcott Mountain as Hatchet Hill and south as Farmington Mountain.
 The north and west sides of the mountain drain into the Farmington River, thence into the Connecticut River and Long Island Sound.
 The Farmington River runs along the west base of the mountain, cutting through the Metacomet Ridge between Talcott Mountain and Hatchet Hill at the Tarriffville Gorge.
 The east side of the mountain drains into the Park River, thence into the Connecticut River and Long Island Sound.